 A narrow jaw can spell problems for a child in terms of orthodontic health.
-In this post, our BC and Alberta orthodontists explain how jaw development is linked to orthodontic health and how early intervention can help.
+In this post, our BC orthodontists explain how jaw development is linked to orthodontic health and how early intervention can help.

 What Is Narrow Jaw?

 The development of your child's face and jaw is critical to their oral and overall health and well-being.
 Since we use our jaws to do everything from speaking to eating, it's important that this facial feature develops normally.
 In addition, normal growth promotes a broad smile, good health in the temporomandibular joint, and proper teeth alignment and airway development.